Precision thermal submounts and hermetic metal packages for optical and RF systems.

 Direct relationships with overseas manufacturers require MOQs, long lead times, and managing quality across language and timezone barriers.
 One supplier change can stall your program for months.

-FerraLink qualifies and manages supplier relationships so you get competitive pricing, multi-source optionality, and a single point of accountability — without the overhead of managing international vendors yourself.
+FerraLink qualifies ISO9001 manufacturing partners, holds standard catalog paths, and gives you one engineering point of accountability — without the overhead of managing factory relationships yourself.

 Why not use a general distributor?